 - follows the established rules and takes responsibility for his or her own actions.

 Parents play an important role in the education of their children and have a responsibility to support the efforts of school staff in maintaining a safe and respectful learning environment for all students.
-Parents fulfill this responsibility when they:
+Parents fulfil this responsibility when they:

 - show an active interest in their child's school work and progress;